AI assistant integration (MCP)

 Setup, at launch

-The exact commands will be confirmed when MCP ships.
+The exact steps will be confirmed when the integration is ready more widely.
 The intended shape is:

 | Step | What you will do |